petrooha/Continuous-Control---Project/README.md

 A single agent was implemented using the D4PG architecture to solve the environment in a parallel manner where the 33 state variables for each of the 20 agents are processed by the neural network in a batched manner in a parallelized fashion taking full advantage of the GPU power available and allowing the timesteps to proceed faster.

-The agent manages to solve the environment in record speed reaching a score greater than 30 in 16 episodes.
-To be honest, its the fastest I have seen.
+The agent manages to solve the environment in record speed reaching a score greater than 30 in 119 episodes.